Awesome Rhyming Riddles with Answers for Kids

 I'm yellow, I'm round and I glow,

-although I am neither warm nor fun.
+though I am neither warm nor fun.

 I'm big und I'm furry, and I'm quite strong.